dmtrinh/used-car-prices/README.md

 The dataset was divided into two sets: 75% train and 25% test split.
 We employed this ML pipeline:
 <img src="./images/11_Pipeline.png" width="500" />

-Since features are in different scales, we rain a handful of features through the StandardScaler.
-RidgeCV was used due to its built-in cross validation.
+Since features are in different scales, we ran a handful of features through the StandardScaler.
+To retain all features for prediction, Ridge regression was intentionally chosen.
+Implementation-wise, we used RidgeCV for its built-in cross validation.

 After fitting, we have:

 <img src="./images/12_Coef_importance.png" width="600" />

 <img src="./images/13_Actual_vs_Predicted.png" width="600" />

+Mean absolute error (MAE) is easier for customers to understand so we used that metric for measuring our model performance.
+Our model performed very well with less than a 1% difference for MAE between our training set and test set.

 ## Findings and Recommendations
 Our analysis suggests: